vicky4sure/Sales-Performance-Analysis-/README.md

 -   Created data visualizations using pivot table and charts to identify trends and insights.

  2. SQL -Structured Query Language of data
-   - for quering the dataset to retrieve the total sales for each product category
+   - for quering the dataset to retrieve the total sales for each product category.
-   - to calculate the highest selling product by total sales value
+   - to calculate the highest selling product by total sales value.
-   - To calculate the top 5 customers by total purchase amount
+   - To calculate the top 5 customers by total purchase amount.
+   -
   3. POWERBI -Power Business Intelligence
-     - to create a dashboard that will visualizes the insight to all the work done on excel and sql
+     - to create a dashboard that will visualizes the insight to all the work done on excel and sql.
-     - to visualizes the sales overview, top performing product and sum of revenue by regional breakdown
+     - to visualizes the sales overview, top performing product and sum of revenue by regional breakdown.

-- Github for portfolio building
+4. Github for portfolio building
 ---
 ### Data cleaning and preparation
 In the initial phase of the data cleaning and preparation,we perform the following action;